ga4gh/gk-pilot/schema/clingen/def/ExtensionCytogeneticLocation.rst

 **Computational Definition**

-An extension item for the cytogenetic location associated with a ClinVar variant.
+An extension item for the cytogenetic location associated with a Clinvar variant.

     **Information Model**